 Sacrificial Love

-The Greek word “love” in this verse love is agape- a sacrificial love that’s not just a warm feeling/emotion, but putting the welfare of others above our own.
+The Greek word “love” in this verse love is agape- a sacrificial love that’s not just a warm feeling/emotion, but putting the needs of others above our own.

 Am I making you feel any better about this command to love yet?
 Because I’m thinking it’s sounding more and more impossible as I write each sentence!